macdaddyaz/unurl/README.md

 # unurl

-URL shortener, implemented in Go, just for kicks
+URL shortener, implemented in Rust, just for kicks